JetBrains/Exposed/documentation-website/Writerside/topics/Functions.md

 val replacedName = CustomFunction<String?>("REPLACE", VarCharColumnType(), FooTable.name, stringParam("foo"), stringParam("bar"))

 ```
-`CustomFunction` class accepts function name as a first parameter and resulting column type as second, after that you can provide any amount of parameters separated by a comma.
+`CustomFunction` class accepts a function name as a first parameter and the resulting column type as second.
+After that, you can provide any amount of parameters separated by a comma.

 There are also shortcuts for string, long, and datetime functions:
 * `CustomStringFunction`